jimsrc/seatos/docker-x/README.md

 ---
 <!--- THIS IS TESTED! -->
 ## Reproduction of A&A figures
-The script [rundocker.sh](rundocker.sh) has the settings to run scripts that reproduce some figures of the A&A paper.
+The bash script [rundocker.sh](rundocker.sh) uses a Docker container (associated to the Docker image above) as a "friendly" environment to run python scripts that generate some figures of the A&A paper _"[Superposed epoch study of ICME sub-structures near Earth and their effects on Galactic cosmic rays](https://www.aanda.org/articles/aa/abs/2016/08/aa28571-16/aa28571-16.html)"_.
-Just:
+Execute it by passing as argument an empty directory `<absolute-output-directory>` (an absolute path) for the output files:
 ```bash
 cd docker-x
 ./rundocker.sh <absolute-output-directory>
 ```

+---
-### Remarks:
+### Technical remarks:
-* the above script needs a valid `REPO_HOST` environment variable, which has to be the path to this Git repository (in this commit).
+* the above script ([rundocker.sh](rundocker.sh)) needs a valid `REPO_HOST` environment variable, which has to be the path to this Git repository (in this commit).
 * all variables with suffixes `_HOST` and `_GUST` refers to paths in the host ("real") and guest (i.e. inside the Docker container) systems.
 * the `DOCKER_IMAGE` env variable refers to the Docker image you'll execute.